YunoHost-Apps/onlyoffice_ynh/README.md

 ## Demo

 * A free 30 days demo of Document Server is available from OnlyOffice connector for Nextcloud:
-  * Install Nextcloud and the ONLYOFFICE app (connector)
+  * Install Nextcloud and the ONLYOFFICE app (connector).
-  * Go in the Nextcloud administrator settings, section ONLYOFFICE
+  * Go in the Nextcloud administrator settings, section ONLYOFFICE.
-  * Tick the box `Connection to demo ONLYOFFICE Document Server` in Server Parameters
+  * Tick the box `Connection to demo ONLYOFFICE Document Server` in Server Parameters.
-* Some testing is also possible using [ONLYOFFICE Desktop Editor](https://www.onlyoffice.com/fr/download-desktop.aspx)
+* Some testing is also possible using [ONLYOFFICE Desktop Editor](https://www.onlyoffice.com/fr/download-desktop.aspx).

 ## Prerequisite

-You should not install `onlyoffice` on your main YunoHost domain, especially if you want to use it with a `nextcloud` installed on the same domain.
+You should not install OnlyOffice on your main YunoHost domain, especially if you want to use it with a Nextcloud installed on the same domain.
-* Add a new domain for OnlyOffice in YunoHost
+* Add a new domain for OnlyOffice in YunoHost.
-  * If your main YunoHost domain was provided by YunoHost, e.g. `domain.nohost.me`, then you don't have to buy/register a new domain name
+  * If your main YunoHost domain was provided by YunoHost, e.g. `domain.nohost.me`, then you don't have to buy/register a new domain name.
-  * Just click on `I already have a domain`
+  * Just click on `I already have a domain`.
-  * Type e.g. `office.domain.nohost.me` and click on `Add`
+  * Type e.g. `office.domain.nohost.me` and click on `Add`.
-* Add a Let's Encrypt certificate for this domain
+* Add a Let's Encrypt certificate for this domain.

 ## Configuration of OnlyOffice Server

-* Suppose:
+* Assuming that:
-  * `yunohost.domain` is your main YunoHost domain
+  * `yunohost.domain` is your main YunoHost domain.
-  * you have configured `office.yunohost.domain` for OnlyOffice, see Prerequisite above
+  * You have configured `office.yunohost.domain` for OnlyOffice, see Prerequisite above.
-  * you have Nextcloud installed on `yunohost.domain/nextcloud` or `nextcloud.yunohost.domain`
+  * You have Nextcloud installed on `yunohost.domain/nextcloud` or `nextcloud.yunohost.domain`.
-* Install `onlyoffice` using CLI or webadmin
+* Install `onlyoffice` using CLI or webadmin.
-  * Choose a domain name for OnlyOffice that is different from your Nextcloud domain, e.g. `office.yunohost.domain` (or `office.domain.nohost.me`, see previous section)
+  * Choose a domain name for OnlyOffice that is different from your Nextcloud domain, e.g. `office.yunohost.domain` (or `office.domain.nohost.me`, see previous section).
-  * Choose a path for OnlyOffice, e.g. `/` if you install on `office.yunohost.domain` (do not install any other app on this domain)
+  * Choose a path for OnlyOffice, e.g. `/` if you install on `office.yunohost.domain` (do not install any other app on this domain).
-  * The domain of your Nextcloud instance, e.g. `yunohost.domain/nextcloud` or `nextcloud.yunohost.domain`
+  * The domain of your Nextcloud instance, e.g. `yunohost.domain/nextcloud` or `nextcloud.yunohost.domain`.
-  * Is it a public application? **If you want to connect it to Nextcloud, OnlyOffice should be public**: then select `Yes` or `tick the box`
+  * Is it a public application? **If you want to connect it to Nextcloud, OnlyOffice should be public**: then select `Yes` or `tick the box`.

 ## How to edit OnlyOffice documents?

 ### Web Edition in Nextcloud

 Prerequisite: **OnlyOffice should be public**, see previous section.
-* In Nextcloud apps store, install `ONLYOFFICE`, i.e. the [OnlyOffice connector for Nextcloud](https://apps.nextcloud.com/apps/onlyoffice)
+* In Nextcloud apps store, install `ONLYOFFICE`, i.e. the [ONLYOFFICE connector for Nextcloud](https://apps.nextcloud.com/apps/onlyoffice).
-* Go in the Nextcloud `settings` > `Administration` > `ONLYOFFICE` > `Server settings` > `Address of the Document Server`
+* Go in the Nextcloud `settings` > `Administration` > `ONLYOFFICE` > `Server settings` > `Address of the Document Server`.
-* Give the installation domain of your `onlyoffice`, e.g. `https://office.yunohost.domain/` and click `Save`
+* Give the installation domain of your `onlyoffice`, e.g. `https://office.yunohost.domain/` and click `Save`.
 * Create a new document and enjoy!

 ### Desktop Edition on PC

-* Download and install a [ONLYOFFICE Desktop Editor](https://www.onlyoffice.com/fr/download-desktop.aspx)
+* Download and install a [ONLYOFFICE Desktop Editors](https://www.onlyoffice.com/fr/download-desktop.aspx).
-* Start ONLYOFFICE and Go to `Connect to cloud` > `Add cloud`
+* Start ONLYOFFICE and Go to `Connect to cloud` > `Add cloud`.
   * Select `ONLYOFFICE` and give the installation domain of your `onlyoffice`, e.g. `office.yunohost.domain`
-  * or (only if you connected `onlyoffice` to Nextcloud, see previous section)
+  * or (only if you connected `onlyoffice` to Nextcloud, see previous section).
-  * Select `Nextcloud` and give your Nextcloud installation domain, e.g. `yunohost.domain/nextcloud`
+  * Select `Nextcloud` and give your Nextcloud installation domain, e.g. `yunohost.domain/nextcloud`.
 * Create a new document and enjoy!

 ## Documentation